Void Meditation and the Embodied Cosmos: You Are the Gateway

 The Entangled Firmament lives in your gut, your gaze, your grief.

-Void Meditation doesn’t teach you something new.
+Void Meditation doesn’t hand you a doctrine.

-You are not floating in the universe.
+You are not outside the universe looking in.

-you.
+through you.

 The stars are not above you.